-Tonight, a Dutch charity for cancer research will place 15,000 teddy bears in an otherwise empty soccer stadium.
+Tonight, a Dutch “teddy bear charity” will place 15,000 teddy bears in an otherwise empty soccer stadium.

-The traditional sports-related events that the charity organizes have been put on hold due to the coronavirus pandemic.
-And that has greatly decreased the income they need to fund their cancer research.
+The traditional sports-related events that the charity organizes have been put on hold.
+And that has greatly decreased the income they need to fund their research.

 The match is taking place at the Abe Lenstra Stadium in the Dutch town of Heerenveen.
 That’s about 130 km (81 miles) north of Amsterdam.